ibm-cloud-docs/storage-scale/generating-plan.md

 5. Make sure to update the required property values.
 For more information, see [Deployment values](/docs/storage-scale?topic=storage-scale-deployment-values).
 6. Run the Python script by using `python3 <python-file-name>` to generate a plan in the {{site.data.keyword.cloud_notm}}.
 7. You get an activity ID in the response if the parameters passed as part of the request are valid.
-You should be able to see the plan generating in the {{site.data.keyword.bpshort}} workspace that you created in the {{site.data.keyword.cloud_notm}} console.
+You should be able to see the plan generated in the {{site.data.keyword.bpshort}} workspace that you created in the {{site.data.keyword.cloud_notm}} console.
 If you don’t get a successful response, the error response contains the errors that you need to resolve.
 Resolve those errors and run the script until you are able to get a valid response and generate a plan.
 8. If you want to check the logs of the action, see [Retrieving action logs with {{site.data.keyword.bpshort}} API](/docs/storage-scale?topic=storage-scale-retrieve-action-logs) to retrieve the logs.
 The response contains the status of the action, and it appears in either a `COMPLETED` or `FAILED` state.

 ### Example Python request